YuukanOO/uniformcss.com/docs/fundamentals/color-system.md

 ## Colors

-Uniform provides 18 default colors.
-Each color is positioned on the hue spectrum in increments of 20.
+Uniform provides a total of `24` default colors.
+Color hues are positioned spaced across the spectrum in increments of 20.
 The following colors can be applied across borders, text, and backgrounds.

 <div class="grid grid-cols-2 sm.grid-cols-3 gap-10 overflow-hidden">
   <div class="radius-sm p-12 bg-red color-white font-xs font-bold">